Skip to main content

 • How much do you realistically need today, and how much can you afford to put away?

-If you’re not going to access your super for several decades, but you’re looking to buy a house soon, personal contributions may not necessarily be the right option for you.
+For instance, if you’re not going to access your super for several decades but you’re looking to buy a house soon, personal contributions may not necessarily be the right option for you.

 Keep in mind, the earlier in life you start contributing to super, the more it will be worth in years to come.